callumgregory/Learning-the-basics-of-SQL-MySQL/README.md

-# Learning-the-basics-of-SQL-MySQL
+# Learning the basics of SQL/MySQL
-Learning the basics of SQL syntax
+- I have learnt how to query a database in SQL